The Rt Revd and Rt Hon Baron Williams of Oystermouth Public Lecture

 - Speaker: The Rt Revd and Rt Hon Baron Williams of Oystermouth

-Guest are invited for complimentary pre-lecture drinks in The Billiard Room from 5pm.
+Guest are invited for complimentary pre-lecture drinks in the Dolce Vita Cafe from 5pm.

 About the speaker